stevleibelt/General_Howtos/operation_system/linux/arch/installOnZfsWithLuks.md

 ```
 zpool import -R /mnt <pool name>
 ```
+* i would not try to put "var" and more to a separate zfs since this leads to some errors while booting up right now (2015-03-03)
 * when it comes to the point of adapting the grub.cfg, the "linux" section should look like:
 ```
 linux   /vmlinuz-linux zfs=<zpool name> rw cryptdevice=/dev/disk/by-uuid/<uuid of raw device/parition>:<decrypted device name/identifier> quit